ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 "I see," said Alex.

-They were silent for about ten minutes.
-Alex wondered how Hero had decided to become an architect, and tried not to think about what he'd study in college.

 ---

 Alex followed Hero out of the steam room, his skin suddenly clammy.
 They entered a blue-tiled room of baths, some cold and some hot.

 Hero grabbed a pot of gritty soap and a sponge and pointed to a vaulted chamber.
 He turned on a heavy flow of water with a faucet overhead.